-We are all aware that most every phone is equipped with at least a camera, if not a video camera.
-There is opportunity to get pictures of your coworkers and managers, the pictures taken should be in good taste and show the best side of people not the “look what I caught them doing” side of people.
-If you do take office party photos and want to share them on a social network or the company website remember, make sure the pictures are appropriate and maintain the image and respect of the company and its employees.
-You should always respect the privacy of your fellow employees and ask before you even take pictures of them or post them.
+We are all aware that most every phone has a camera, if not a video camera.
+There is opportunity to get pictures of your coworkers and managers.
+The pictures taken should be in good taste and show the best side of people not the “look what I caught them doing” side of people.
+If you do take photos and want to share them on a social network or the company website remember, make sure the pictures are appropriate and maintain the image and respect of the company and its employees.
+You should always respect the privacy of your fellow employees.
+Ask before you even take pictures of them or post them.
 Some companies have banned employees from bringing their phones to the holiday party.

-Attendance should be mandatory, “Your employer is putting together a celebration for recognizing employees and accomplishments, a show of gratitude on your part as an employee should be extended as well.
+Attendance should be mandatory, “Your employer puts together a celebration for recognizing employees and accomplishments.
+A show of gratitude on your part as an employee should be extended as well.

 The holidays are all about being thankful.
-“Take the time to write a thank you note, not only to employers but whoever organized the celebration, also take the time to thank fellow employees who have had an impact on your career, a trainer, coach, mentor, a manager anyone who has been a positive influence to you including the business owner or upper management.
+“Take the time to write a thank you note, not only to employers but whoever organized the celebration.
+Also take the time to thank fellow employees who have had an impact on your career.
+A mentor, a manager, anyone who has been a positive influence to you including the business owner or upper management.

-We spend most of our day at work with fellow employees, they are almost our second family, Share some of the holiday season with them.
-Enjoy and take advantage of the holidays, the festivities, and the company office party, celebrate your accomplishments and the accomplishments of your fellow employees.
+We spend most of our day at work with fellow employees, they are almost our second family.
+Share some of the holiday season with them.
+Enjoy the holidays, the festivities, and the company office party.
+Celebrate your accomplishments and the accomplishments of your fellow employees.